dgengtek/packer-templates/README.md

     $ bash main.sh arch base

-Repeat the same steps as with debian by setting the required PACKER_DIRECTORY and IMAGE_URI environment variables
+Repeat the same steps as with debian

 Build cloud image based on the new base image